nicolasff/lycadb/README.markdown

 * Q: Why was the Redis protocol used?
 A: I wanted to compare the two with the same tool, namely a modified `redis-benchmark`.
 * Q: What software license is LycaDB released under?
 A: GPL v2.
 * Q: Why not Tokyo Cabinet?
 A: I have no experience with it, and thought that the Redis data structures could be mapped to tables easily.
 I would be interested to see the same kind of project with Tokyo Cabinet.
 * Q: Is there even a use-case for LycaDB?
-A: I'm not sure.
+A: I’m not sure.
 Maybe as a slave to a Redis master, accepting operations only on certain key patterns?
 Maybe as a separate store, dedicated to large amounts of persistent data?

 Compilation